MONDI PLC - Directorate Change

 LSE share code: MNDI

-As part of the dual listed company structure, Mondi Limited and Mondi plc (together "Mondi Group") notify both the JSE Limited and the London Stock Exchange of matters required to be disclosed under the Listings Requirements of the JSE Limited and/or the Disclosure Guidance and Transparency and Listing Rules of the United Kingdom Listing Authority.
-To comply with the requirements in Articles 7 and 9 of the regulatory technical standards of the Transparency Directive (2004/109/EC), this announcement is classified as additional regulated information required to be disclosed under the laws of a Member State.
+As part of the dual listed company structure, Mondi Limited and Mondi plc (together "Mondi Group" or "Mondi") notify both the JSE Limited and the London Stock Exchange of matters required to be disclosed under the Listings Requirements of the JSE Limited and/or the Disclosure Guidance and Transparency Rules and the Listing Rules of the United Kingdom Listing Authority.
+This announcement contains inside information and falls within the 'inside information' classification pursuant to the requirements in Articles 7 and 9 of the regulatory technical standards of the Transparency Directive (2004/109/EC).

+David Hathorn to retire and Peter Oswald to be appointed as Group Chief Executive Officer

+Mondi Group ("Mondi" or "the Group") announces that David Hathorn, Group Chief Executive Officer, has informed the Boards of his decision to retire.
+Peter Oswald, currently an Executive Director and Chief Executive Officer of the Europe & International Division, will succeed David as Group Chief Executive Officer.

 The joint chairmen, David Williams and Fred Phaswana, commented: